domino14/Webolith/misc/moving_to_postgres.md

 ----------

 To do now:

+- Delete all migration files
+- Clear migrations table of all app migrations (keep django-related migrations)
-=- Make migrations on Postgres db and save migration files
+- Make migrations on Postgres db and save migration files

 After creating all dump files: